-The social construction of scientific knowledge and technological systems, examining scales from the local to the global as well as the ramifications for society and the natural world.
+Historical perspectives on the social construction of scientific knowledge and technological systems, examining scales from the local to the global as well as the ramifications for society and the natural world.
 May focus on any country or world region.
 CA1, CA3.